calderalabs/rspec_api_blueprint/README.md

 Write tests using the following convention:

 - Top level descriptions are named after the model (plural form) followed by the word “Requests”.
-For an example model called Arena it would be “Arenas Requests”.
+For a example model called Arena it would be “Arenas Requests”.
 - Second level descriptions are actions in the form of “VERB path”.
 For the show action of the Arenas controller it would be “GET /arenas/{id}”.

 Example: